 - "Approx. $2,279.62 for 5999 post cards designed, printed and mailed (postage included)."

 Types of Direct Mail Requested in 2014

-So far in 2014 postcards by far have been the most requested form of mailing service requested.
-Below are what are customers paid to ship boxes and packages, brochures and pamphlets, catalogs or booklets, coupons, flyers, letter sized pieces, newsletters, and standard number 10 pieces.
+So far in 2014 postcards by far have been the most requested mailing service.
+Below are what are customers paid to ship boxes and packages, brochures and pamphlets, catalogs or booklets, coupons, flyers, letter sized pieces, newsletters, and standard number 10 pieces, and other forms of marketing material.
 Find out how the direct mailing costs would be for these mediums of mail.